ngonthier/multiresolution_texture/README.md

 pip install -r requirements.txt
 ```

+Consider using the `--user` option if you do not have all the permissions.

 ## Synthesis Texture

 ### Gatys et al. Texture Synthesis

 To synthesis a new texture sample with the [Gatys et al. 2015](https://arxiv.org/abs/1505.07376) model based on the Gram matrices, you can use the following command :
-The -s option is the reference image name, the -o is the output image name.
-The name of the folder containing the reference image can be change by using the --img_folder option and the output folder with the --img_output_folder one.
+The `-s` option is the reference image name, the `-o` is the output image name.
+The name of the folder containing the reference image can be change by using the `--img_folder` option and the output folder with the `--img_output_folder` one.

 ```